 Short-term Care Quality

-Turning our next area, this nursing home was awarded a favorable short-term care score.
-In that area, we awarded this facility a grade of A-.
-Our short-term care scores are likely most important for patients needing a nursing home for rehabilitation.
-Rehabilitation usually requires additional highly-skilled nursing services.
-Skilled nursing means not merely nursing services, but also physical and respiratory therapy, as well as other types of therapy.
+This nursing home received a favorable short-term care grade as well.
+We gave it one of our higher grades in that area with a score of B+.
+With our short-term care rating, we seek to craft a sound measure for rehabilitation services.
+In this process, we analyze a nursing home's level of highly-skilled nursing services, including both registered nurses and physical therapy, as well as occupational therapy.
 Fortunately, it looks like this facility employs registered nurses.
-Not all nursing homes employs these skilled professionals.
-On the other hand, based on the information they provided, they do not appear to employ physical therapists.
-The final statistic we considered in this category is the number of patients who were able to leave the nursing home and return home.
-We found that 0 percent of this nursing home's patients returned home.
+Not every nursing home employs these types of nurses.
+However, based on the information this nursing home provided, they do not appear to employ physical therapists.
+The last item we looked at in this area is the percentage of patients who were able to leave the nursing home and return to the community.
+We found that 0 percent of this facility's residents were able to return home.

 Nurse Quality